Egal212/DEVOPS-PROJECTS1.0/Kubernetes/Kubernetes Project1.md

 ![Screenshot 2023-09-17 at 20 32 41](https://github.com/Egal212/DEVOPS-PROJECTS1.0/assets/114033502/f89189ca-32cc-46ac-a287-7da82c433e9c)

-You will notice that the IP address for the MongoDB-service is the same as the mongodb-deployment service.
+You will notice that the IP address for the MongoDB service is the same as the mongodb-deployment service.